buxuku/video-subtitle-master/README_EN.md

 Because I use an Apple Silicon chip, I lack a Windows CUDA development environment.
 For CUDA support, there are many scenarios that are difficult to cover both in development and testing.

-- Currently, CUDA 11.8.0 and 12.8.1 versions are provided through GitHub Actions, which may have compatibility issues with the environment
+- Currently, CUDA 11.8.0 and 12.4.1 versions are provided through GitHub Actions, which may have compatibility issues with the environment
 - To enable CUDA, you need to determine if your computer supports CUDA and has installed the CUDA toolkit.
 [CUDA download](https://developer.nvidia.com/cuda-downloads)
 - The version of the CUDA toolkit theoretically supports backward compatibility.
-Please choose the appropriate 11.8.0 or 12.8.1 version based on your graphics card support
+Please choose the appropriate 11.8.0 or 12.4.1 version based on your graphics card support

+## Core ML support

+Starting from version 1.20.0, Core ML is supported on Apple Silicon, providing faster speech recognition.
+If you are using an Apple Silicon chip, please download the mac arm64 version of the release package.
+It will automatically enable Core ML acceleration.

 ## 💥 Features